 - Open a savings account and make regular deposits.

 - Apply for a department store credit card — they are easier to obtain, and ensure that you make regular payments.
-(Note: you don’t have to charge a lot to this credit card, since interest rate is generally quite high, but the idea is to make regular payments on time, therefore establishing a good payment pattern.)
+(Note: you don’t have to charge a lot to this credit card since the interest rate is generally quite high, but the idea is to make regular payments on time, therefore establishing a good payment pattern.)

 - Apply for a small line of credit and make regular payments.

 Most importantly, stick to your budget!
-By staying faithful to it and spending only what you can afford, you’ll be able to live debt free and financially independent.
+By staying faithful to it and spending only what you can afford, you’ll be able to live debt-free and financially independent.

 After your budget is in place and you have been sticking to it, check your Credit Report again after one year.
-It is also important to ensure that all of the information is correct, and that you’re no longer financially connected to your spouse.
+It is also important to ensure that all of the information is correct and that you’re no longer financially connected to your spouse.
 Check to make sure that all joint accounts and credit cards have been deleted.
 If you’ve moved, confirm that your new address is showing on the Credit Report.
 It’s important that all errors are resolved on a timely basis.

 Jeffrey Schwartz is an executive board member of the Credit Association of Greater Toronto and the Executive Director of Consolidated Credit Counseling Services of Canada.
 CAGT is a non-profit association with a mission to provide a dynamic forum in which members can share information and expertise.
 Consolidated Credit is a national non-profit credit counseling organization that teaches consumers about personal finance through web-based budget and debt analysis tools, financial literacy community outreach programs and in-person or telephone counselling.